Skip to main content

 A Step-By-Step Protocol for BAA Verification

-To determine if a BAA is in place between your and your health plan, you can follow a clear verification protocol.
+To determine if a BAA is in place between your wellness app and your health plan, you can follow a clear verification protocol.
 This process is designed to provide you with a definitive answer, moving from general resources to specific inquiries.

 1. Review the App’s Privacy Policy and Terms of Service.
 Begin by scrutinizing the app’s legal documentation.
 Look for specific language that mentions “HIPAA,” “Business Associate,” or “Protected Health Information (PHI).”
 Some app developers who work directly with healthcare entities will state their HIPAA compliance status openly.
 However, the absence of this language is not definitive proof that a BAA does not exist, as the agreement is between the app developer and your health plan.